Litos (footballer, born February 1974): Club career

-Born in Porto, Litos started playing football with S.C.
-Campomaiorense.
-After a small stint with Boavista FC – in which youth system he grew – and moves to G.D.
-Estoril Praia and Rio Ave FC, he rejoined Boavista, being instrumental in the northern club's only Primeira Liga title in its history in 2000–01, as captain; he formed a formidable stopper duo with Pedro Emanuel, who would then move to FC Porto.
+Born in Porto, Litos started playing football with Boavista FC.
+Following loan spells at S.C.
+Campomaiorense, G.D.
+Estoril Praia and Rio Ave FC, he rejoined his parent club, being instrumental in their only Primeira Liga title in history in 2000–01, as captain; he formed a formidable stopper duo with Pedro Emanuel, who would then move to FC Porto.

 After Boavista's conquest, Litos signed for La Liga side Málaga CF, experiencing different fortunes during his spell in Andalusia – two seasons as an undisputed starter, a total of 20 games in the other three.
 In 2005–06 his team was relegated, with the player only making eight league appearances; for five years, he partnered compatriots Edgar and Duda.

 Litos joined Académica de Coimbra for 2006–07.
 After being first choice in his first year he was deemed surplus to requirements in the following, leaving and moving to Austrian Football Bundesliga's SV Salzburg in January 2008; he retired at the end of that campaign, with no competitive matches to his credit.